tedy-art/C-Programming-Language/README.md

 ### 1) Conrtol Structure:
     - 1) if statements.
     - 2) if-else statements.
+    - 3) else-if statement
-    - 3) nested if statements.
+    - 4) nested if statements.

 #### **1) if statement :**
 - The if statement in c is the simplest decision-making statement.